 Panama City, Panama

 Cost of living in Panama City will be higher than in other places you might consider.
 However, Panama uses the US Dollar as its main currency, so you need not worry about currency fluctuations as in other parts of Latin America.
-A car is not required as there is excellent public transportation, and taxis and Uber cars are inexpensive.
+A car is not required as there is excellent public transportation, and Uber and taxis are inexpensive.

 Summary – Retirement on Social Security Alone is Possible if you consider places outside the USA.

 Answer #2 – Consider Working at Home for Additional Income

 If your answer to the question, “Is retirement on social security possible”, is in the negatyive, then you need more income.
 As my friend Don used to say, “It ain’t up for a vote.”